 Withdrawal from 7-Week Sessions

-No refund is made after the fifth class meeting
+No refund is made after the fifth week

 The College endeavors to treat all students fairly and consistently in all cases of refunds.
 Individual circumstances, however, may warrant exceptions.
 In these cases, the student should write to the vice president for business affairs detailing the reasons why special consideration should be given.